muhammetyigit/CalculatorApp/README.md

 -	Clean and responsive UI design

 ## 🛠 App Highlights
-🔢 **Basic Operations**: Simple calculation buttons for addition, subtraction, multiplication, and division
+🔢 Basic Operations: Simple calculation buttons for addition, subtraction, multiplication, and division
-📜 **Calculation History**: Save and review previous operations in a neatly organized list
+📜 Calculation History: Save and review previous operations in a neatly organized list
-‼️ **Error Handling**: Alerts for division by zero with video guidance
+‼️ Error Handling: Alerts for division by zero with video guidance
-💡 **User Interface**: Smooth and modern UI with interactive elements
+💡 User Interface: Smooth and modern UI with interactive elements
-🧠 **Data Management**: Centralized handling of calculation data using the Singleton pattern
+🧠 Data Management: Centralized handling of calculation data using the Singleton pattern
-📁 **Organized Architecture**: Well-structured project folders like Controllers, Models, and Views
+📁 Organized Architecture: Well-structured project folders like Controllers, Models, and Views

 ## 📱 Technologies Used
 -	Swift